 Though these steps can improve your chances of collecting damages for injuries sustained in an auto accident, you should still take preventative measures.
 Always have your insurance information easily accessible in your vehicle.
 Also, keep important medical information on hand for emergency responders.
 First-aid kits, orange traffic cones and a flashlight can help create a safer area following an accident, and you can use a disposable camera to take photos of the scene.

-If you sustained injuries in an auto accident and would like to know if filing a lawsuit may be a smart decision, contact an Albuquerque personal-injury lawyer from The Law Office of Brian K. Branch.
+If you sustained injuries in an auto accident and would like to know if filing a lawsuit may be a smart decision, contact an Albuquerque personal-injury lawyer from The Law Office of Brian K. Branch, PC.
 Call us today at 505-207-4401 to schedule a consultation.